ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **Does ClickPipes AWS MSK support IAM authentication?**

 AWS MSK authentication currently only supports SASL/SCRAM-SHA-512 authentication.
 IAM authentication is coming soon.

+- **What authentication does ClickPipes support for S3 Buckets?**

+You can access public buckets with no configuration, and with protected buckets you can use IAM credentials or a role.

+- **Does ClickPipes support continuous ingestion from object storage?**

+No, not currently.
+It is on our roadmap.
+Please feel free to express interest to us if you would like to be notified.

+- **How is secure access managed for S3?**

+ClickPipes S3 is a service built on the ClickHouse s3 table function.
+You can [refer to this guide](../../../cloud/manage/security/secure-s3) to understand the required permission for accessing your data.